jareksedy/WebOSClient/README.md

 [![Cocoapods Compatible](https://img.shields.io/badge/cocoapods-Compatible-brightgreen.svg)](https://cocoapods.org/pods/SVGView)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-WebOSClient is a Swift library that facilitates communication with LG TVs running WebOS.
+WebOSClient is a Swift library designed to facilitate communication with LG Smart TVs running WebOS.
 It provides a convenient way to connect to a TV, send commands, and handle various TV-related functionalities.

-Please note that it's essential for this package to function, that the iOS device running it and the LG TV are both connected to the same WiFi network.
+To use this package, both the client device and the LG Smart TV must be connected to the same Wi-Fi network.

-You'll need to manually enter the IP address of the LG TV for this package to operate.
-If you prefer to automatically discover devices on the network, I recommend utilizing the [SSDPClient package](https://github.com/pierrickrouxel/SSDPClient) (or similar).
+Manual IP Entry: You’ll need to manually enter the IP address of the LG Smart TV for this package to operate.
+To automatically discover devices on LAN, consider using the [SSDPClient package](https://github.com/pierrickrouxel/SSDPClient) package or a similar tool.

 ## Features